Xenophobia and racism related to the COVID-19 pandemic: Netherlands

 On a KLM flight from Amsterdam to Seoul on 11 February 2020, flight attendants put up a sign in Korean discouraging passengers from using a restroom on the plane allegedly reserved for the flight crew, apparently out of fear of the coronavirus.
-A spokesman for the airline has since issued an apology, stating "we are deeply sorry that this was viewed as discrimination, which was absolutely not the intention of the crew" and that it is not company policy to reserve specific lavatories for flight crew.
-Many Koreans and Dutch people of Korean descent have reported a spate of anti-Korean incidents, from vandalism of their homes to violent assaults and harassment, and more than 150 Korean expat respondents in an online survey indicated they had experienced a xenophobic incident.
+A spokesman for the airline issued an apology, stating "we are deeply sorry that this was viewed as discrimination, which was absolutely not the intention of the crew" and that it is not company policy to reserve specific lavatories for flight crew.
+Many Koreans and Dutch people of Korean descent reported a spate of anti-Korean incidents in early 2020, ranging from vandalism to their homes to violent attacks and harassment.
+More than 150 Korean expats indicated in an online survey that they had experienced a xenophobic incident.

 On the evening of 22 February 2020, a 24-year-old Dutch student of Chinese descent was assaulted by a group of students in her dormitory in Tilburg, suffering a concussion and knife wounds, after she asked them to stop singing Gaarthuis' Carnaval song.

 In late February 2020, the Japanese School of Amsterdam cautioned parents not to bring their children to playgrounds and other places frequented by local children, amidst a spate of violent bullying incidents targeting Japanese children.

 On 16 March 2020, a residence in Diemen was smeared with words reading "Kankerchinees corona" ("cancerous Chinese corona" in English), which was publicly denounced by Mayor Erik Boog.

 On 21 June 2020, a teenager of Korean descent fell victim to a group assault in a Zaandam park.
 The teen was kicked in the head, blamed for the coronavirus, and one of his assailants attempted to steal a mobile phone.
 On 4 July, a 16-year-old boy was arrested on suspicion of attempted manslaughter.
-Police interrogated a 13-year-old boy who filmed the incident and the Public Prosecution Service did not rule out further arrests.
+Police questioned a 13-year-old boy who had filmed the incident and the Public Prosecution Service indicated that it did not rule out further arrests.